 Imagine a child shouting at you to do something, would you just give in to them?
 No!
 Hopefully you would wait until they were calm.
 It's the same approach.

-However to keep things simple let’s imagine that it’s inside the house.
-Your dog hears a noise and jumps up, runs over to the window and starts barking at the people outside your house.
+Let's say your dog hears a noise and jumps up, runs over to the window and starts barking at the people outside your house.
+They could be also be barking at other dogs or because of strange noises.

-But first lets look at where it all goes wrong!
 Now what typically happens here is:

 Your dog barks…